nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ### Set “Ready for Hearing” (Supreme Court) *

+> [*] This is a planned feature, may only be accessible to closed group of testers during testing period.

 Toggle button to indicate you are Ready for Hearing if you did not do so when getting Q Ticket.

 ![](/assets/5b_CDMSTicket_3a.png)

 ### Queue Notification for Hearing (Supreme Court) *

+> [*] This is a planned feature, may only be accessible to closed group of testers during testing period.

 App will indicate when your queue status is either second or first in line: